Past Pleasures Car Club By-Laws

 b.
 Club Membership Renewal – Annual dues shall be $20.00 per family.
 Said fee shall include one Club membership T-Shirt.

 d.
-Anyone joining after October of any given Year, their dues shall apply to the following year also.
-Additional Club membership T-Shirts are available at the current Club cost.
+Anyone joining after October 1st of the year will have their dues apply to the following year.

 Article VI.
 BOARD OF DIRECTORS